stellar-deprecated/docs/learn/concepts/multi-sig.md

 ## Operations
 ### Examples
 1. You run a gateway that would like to keep its issuing key offline.
-That way, it's less likely a bad actor can get ahold of the gateway's key and start issuing credit improperly.
+That way, it's less likely a bad actor can get a hold of the gateway's key and start issuing credit improperly.
 However, your gateway needs to authorize people holding credit by running the `Allow Trust` operation.
 Before you issue credit to an account, you need to verify that account is OK.

-Multisig allows you to do all of this without exposing the master key of your gateway.
+Multi-sig allows you to do all of this without exposing the master key of your gateway.
 You can add another signing key to your account with the operation `Set Options`.
 This additional key should have a weight below your gateway account's medium threshold.
 Since `Allow Trust` is a low-threshold operation, this extra key authorizes users to hold your gateway's credit.
 But, since `Payment` is a medium-threshold operation, this key does not allow anyone who compromises your gateway to issue credit.

 Your account setup:
   master key weight:3